 The model's foundation is the transformer architecture, which uses self-attention mechanisms to extract contextual information from input text.
 The self-attention is defined by:

-AttentionQ,K,VsoftmaxQKtdkV
+AttentionQ,K,V=softmaxQKtdkV

 where Q(queries), K (keys), and V (values) are linear projections of the input text (legal statutes and cases), and dk is the dimension of the keys.
 This multi-head attention mechanism enables the model to simultaneously focus on various aspects of the input legal text, improving its ability to discern complex legal patterns and ensuring responses are both contextually relevant and legally accurate.